w3c/wai-tutorials/source/page-structure/headings.html.erb.md

 {:/nomarkdown}

 ## Organize page regions
-{:.ap}

-Headings can also be used to organize the different regions of a web page, similar to [region labels](labels.html).
+In addition, headings can also be used to organize the different regions of a web page, similar to [region labels](labels.html).

 ### Main heading before navigation
 {:.ex}